 Euphorbia succulenta (Schweick.)
 Bruyns

-Monadenium succulentum (basionym), Euphorbia succulenta var. succulenta, Euphorbia neostapelioides, Monadenium stapelioides
+Monadenium succulentum, Euphorbia succulenta var. succulenta, Euphorbia neostapelioides, Monadenium stapelioides

-Euphorbia succulenta is a perennial succulent, branching at the base of a large fleshy rootstock and forming a domed cushion up to 2 feet (60 cm) in diameter.
-The flowers have a bract cup that is white or light pink.
+Euphorbia succulenta, formerly known as Monadenium stapelioides, is a succulent plant that produces branches at the base of a large fleshy rootstock, forming a domed cushion up to 2 feet (60 cm) in diameter.
+Leaves are produced at the growing point and last only one season.
+They are fleshy and shot through with purple-pink streaks through the light green background.
+Flowers have a bract cup that is white or light pink.
 They are small but interesting and showy when produced in large numbers.
-The leaves are produced at the growing point, but they last only one season.
-They are succulent and shot through with purple-pink streaks through the light green background.
-There is considerable variability in the diameter of the stems, number and size of tubercles, shape of leaves and length of inflorescences.
+There is considerable variability in the diameter of the stems, number and size of tubercles, the shape of leaves, and the length of inflorescences.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).